BSR Fall Courses

 Credits: 3 Offered: Fall

-This course will provide a thorough introduction to invertebrate and vertebrate development emphasizing cellular, genetic and molecular mechanisms.
-The course will focus primarily on development of fruit flies, nematodes, Xenopus, zebrafish, and mice.
-Emphasis will be on understanding fundamental embryological processes such as induction, determination, and pattern formation.
-Current technologies such as transgenic animals, genetics, mosaic analysis, homologous recombination, somatic cell genetics, and classical embryonic manipulations will be analyzed.
-Selected topics include developmental genetics of regulatory hierarchies, lateral inhibition, regeneration and development, cell lineage analysis, X-chromosome inactivation, imprinting, and sex determination.
-Following introductory lectures, the course will focus on primary literature detailing the current state of the field using journal club presentation (by students).
-The final exam will consist of grant proposals by the students to be reviewed by other students in a study section type arrangement Offered Every other Fall.
+This course will provide a thorough introduction to invertebrate and vertebrate development with an emphasis on cellular, genetic and molecular mechanisms underlying the generation of diverse cell and tissue types.
+The course will focus on different model systems, primarily the development of fruit flies, nematodes, Xenopus, zebrafish, and mice, with the goal of building an understanding of fundamental embryological processes, including induction, fate determination, and pattern formation.
+Knowledge of these processes will also provide a robust foundation for in vitro stem cell differentiation paradigms.
+Discussion of current technologies and experimental approaches (e.g., transgenic animals, genetics, mosaic analysis, homologous recombination, somatic cell genetics, and classical embryonic manipulations) will be incorporated.
+Selected topics include: developmental genetics of regulatory hierarchies, lateral inhibition, regeneration and development, cell lineage analysis, X-chromosome inactivation, imprinting, and sex determination.
+Following introductory lectures, the course will focus on primary literature detailing the current state of the field using journal club presentations (by students).
+The final exam will consist of grant proposals by the students, to be reviewed by other students in a mock study section.

 BSR2402 Genetic and Genomic Approaches to Human Variation and Disease